stacks-network/stacks-core/sip/sip-003-peer-network.md

     /// Bit field of services this peer offers.
     /// Supported bits:
-    /// -- SERVICE_RELAY = 0x0001 // must be set if the node relays messages
+    /// -- SERVICE_RELAY = 0x0001 -- must be set if the node relays messages
+    ///                              for other nodes.
     pub services: u16,

     /// This peer's public key